iurijacob/WindowsTaskMonitor/README.md

 # Task Monitor

 Script to monitor Windows scheduled tasks.
-It checks for tasks that have failed in the last minutes and sends e-mails alerts in this case.
+It checks for tasks that have failed in the last minutes and sends e-mail alerts in this case.

 The settings and its specifications can be found in the beginning of file Taskmon.ps1